Free Osceola County Public Records: Look Up Information on Anyone

 • 2-sided copies – $0.20 per page

-The City of Kissimmee Police Department does not maintain an online arrest log either, but you can make an online public records request for existing records maintained by the police department.
-You can make the request anonymously, meaning you do not have to provide your name, nor do you have to state a reason for the request.
+The City of Kissimmee Police Department does not maintain an online arrest log either, but you can make a public records request for existing records maintained by the police department.5 You can make the request anonymously, meaning you do not have to provide your name, nor do you have to state a reason for the request.

 You only need to make the request clear enough that the city can conduct a meaningful search.
 Attachments that will aid the city in its search can be added as well.